You made a sale! You print the mailing label, send off the package, and your customer is happy.

 Note that these strategies will minimize your risk but not completely eliminate it.
-Some causes of delivery exceptions, such as a natural disaster, are totally out of your hands.
+Some causes of delivery exceptions, such as a natural disaster or inclement weather, are totally out of your hands.

 Finally, when all else fails, here’s how to face an exception notice head-on.